Location and Land

 Metallurgical test-work was undertaken under the supervision of A. S. Hayden of EH Associates in 1986.
 Settling and filtration tests were conducted and test slurries were prepared by Lakefield Research.
 A study of three alternative metallurgical processes was undertaken, including (1) selective flotation with cyanidation of concentrate; (2) direct cyanidation of ore with Merrill- Crowe recovery; and (3) direct cyanidation of ore, with carbon in pulp gold recovery.
 Gold recoveries up to 95% were realized.
 In addition to amalgamation and flotation test-work metallurgical recovery studies, ore microscopy and mineralogical studies were completed, and the Bond Work Index was determined to be favorable due to the general lack of quartz veins in the Mirado gold mineralization.

 In June 2013 Orefinders commissioned SRK Consulting (Canada) Inc. ("SRK") to complete a mineral resource estimate for the Mirado project which includes existing historical stockpiles.
-The mineral resource estimate based on the 2013 drilling program is currently being finalized and will be reported in the near future.
-The mineral resource estimate will combine 12,049 m (40 holes) of diamond drilling completed in 2013 by Orefinders and 19,597 m of diamond drilling completed by previous operators during the 1980's.
+The mineral resource estimate based on the 2013 drilling program has now been finalized.
+The mineral resource estimate combines 12,049 m (40 holes) of diamond drilling completed in 2013 by Orefinders and 19,597 m of diamond drilling completed by previous operators during the 1980's.

-Table 1: Mineral Resource Statement*, Stockpiles, Mirado Gold Project, Ontario, SRK Consulting (Canada) Inc., October 25, 2013
+Table 2: Mineral Resource Statement*, Mirado Gold Project, Ontario, SRK Consulting (Canada) Inc., November 18, 2013

 An Environmental Baseline Study (EBS) is currently underway (see news release dated September 17th, 2013), under the management of Story Environmental Inc. Surface and ground water testing/monitoring and benthic sampling has begun on the property.
 A weather station has also been installed on site as well as an air quality monitoring station.
 Story Environmental is located in Hailyburry and has completed EBS's for several projects in the Kirkland Lake area.